MapleTechOfficial/Assignment_SQE/Abdullah_task4.md

 - Then for API exploration, I went to the 'test/metabase' folder (https://github.com/metabase/metabase/tree/master/test/metabase)
 - Then inside this folder I select the 'api' folder (https://github.com/metabase/metabase/tree/master/test/metabase/api)
 - Here I have selected the 'premium_features_test.clj' file for API (https://github.com/metabase/metabase/blob/master/test/metabase/api/premium_features_test.clj)
+- The code for this API test is available at [Premium Feature](https://github.com/metabase/metabase/blob/master/test/metabase/api/premium_features_test.clj)
 - In order to start the API testing, we have to fetch the API Token first.
 This can be done as:

     ````